Doctor of Jurisprudence

 - The student must have completed a period of resident study equivalent to at least three academic years.

 - Eighty-six semester hours are required for graduation.
 With the permission of the dean, a student may enroll in a course in another school or college of the University.
 To count toward graduation from the School of Law, the course must be related to a course of study offered in the School of Law.
 If the course is in a foreign language, it may be either undergraduate or graduate; in all other fields, only graduate courses may be counted.
-(Except in the College of Pharmacy and the School of Law, graduate courses at the University are identified by numbers with "8" or "9" as the second digit.)
-No more than twelve semester hours of such work may be counted.
+No more than 12 semester hours of such work may be counted.
 Students who complete undergraduate foreign language courses may apply one credit hour toward the JD degree per two and a half credit hours earned.

-- Dual degree students must have 65 regularly scheduled law courses completed to graduate, not including: Directed Research and Study, Internships, Advanced Clinic, and non-law courses.
+- All students, including dual degree students must have at least 65 credit hours of regularly scheduled law courses completed to graduate, not including: Directed Research and Study, Internships, Advanced Clinic, and non-law courses.